Adriatic Campaign of World War I: Bombardment of Ancona

 When Italy declared war on Austria-Hungary on 23 May, the Austrian fleet was quick to act, launching several attacks on the Marche region of Italy.
 That day, the destroyer Dinara and Tb 53T bombarded the port of Ancona.
 The destroyer SMS Lika—on reconnaissance duty between Palagruža and Cape Gargano—shelled the semaphore and radio station at Vieste and fired upon the Italian destroyer Turbine.
 On 24 May, the bulk of the Austrian fleet at Pola sailed for the Italian Adriatic coast.
 This included the dreadnoughts Viribus Unitis, Tegetthoff, Prinz Eugen and eight semi and pre-dreadnoughts.
 The fleet bombarded several cities and other targets in and around the Province of Ancona, especially damaging the port and town of Ancona itself.

 The destroyer SMS Velebit shelled the Italian airship Città di Ferrara off Ancona.
 The semi-dreadnought SMS Radetzky and two torpedo boats bombarded Potenza Picena, then returned to Pola.
 The Radetzky-class semi-dreadnought SMS Zrínyi, with two torpedo boats bombarded Senigallia, destroying a train and damaging a railway station and a bridge, then returned to Pola.
 The torpedo boat Tb 3 was unsuccessfully bombed by an Italian airship.
 The light cruiser SMS Admiral Spaun shelled the Italian signal station at Cretaccio Island, while the armoured cruiser SMS Sankt Georg—with two torpedo boats—shelled Rimini, damaging and derailing a freight train.
 The destroyer SMS Streiter shelled the signal station near Torre di Mileto.
 The light cruiser SMS Novara, a destroyer and two torpedo boats entered Corsini Channel and shelled an Italian torpedo boat station, a semaphore station, and coastal artillery batteries.

 The light cruiser SMS Helgoland—aided by four destroyers—sank the Italian destroyer Turbine in a pitched battle south of Pelagosa.
 The destroyer SMS Tátra shelled the railway embankment near Manfredonia while the destroyer SMS Csepel shelled the Manfredonia railway station.

 Finally, Austro-Hungarian flying boats dropped bombs on Venice and airship hangars at Chiaravalle.

 Allied raids

+Coincidentally with the Austro-Hungarian attack on Ancona, the Italian destroyer Zeffiro shelled and captured the Austro-Hungarian naval station and post at Porto Buso on the first hours of 24 May.
+Austro-Hungarian troops withdrew from the nearby town of Grado as a consequence.

-In response, on 5 June, four different Allied task forces attacked the Austrian coast.
+On 5 June, four different Allied task forces attacked the Austrian coast.
 Four Italian armoured cruisers, escorted by four French destroyers, shelled Cavtat; the British cruiser Dublin—escorted by five Italian destroyers—shelled Donzella; the Italian light cruiser Quarto—escorted by four destroyers—bombarded Lastovo; the Italian light cruiser Nino Bixio, two Italian and two French destroyers shelled the island of Lissa.
 On 9 June, a mixed force of British, French and Italian destroyers shelled the Austro-Hungarian signal station at Cape Rondini in Albania.